Our Editorial Methodology

 • Alter coverage in exchange for payment or influence

-• Present opinion as fact
+• Present opinion as fact, or fact as opinion

-Our summaries aim to reflect the reporting—not replace it or distort it.
+Our summaries aim to reflect the reporting — not replace it or distort it.

 Original Reporting